Kerri Colby: Early life

-Anderson was born in Dallas, Texas to a woman named Pamela.
-She was raised in a Pentecostal household.
-She stated that she has never fit in with those beliefs, and after watching the fifth season of RuPaul's Drag Race, she learned about drag.
-She left home at 15, and she has stated the reasoning for leaving is the toxic environment that her family created for her.
-She couch-surfed, mostly in Dallas's Oak Lawn neighborhood, which is the city's gayborhood, and found friends to take care of her after leaving home.
-She has stated that many of the people taking care of her were much older, and it led to abusive situations.
+Anderson was born in Dallas, Texas to a woman named Pamela (not to be confused with Pamela Anderson).
+She was raised in a Pentecostal household and has stated that, although those beliefs are at odds with her identity, they instilled in her a desire to "question everything."

+Colby learned about drag after watching the fifth season of RuPaul's Drag Race.
+She left home at 15, citing the toxic environment created by her family as her reason for leaving.
+She couch-surfed, mostly in Dallas's Oak Lawn neighborhood (the city's gayborhood) and made a number of friends that took care of her after leaving home.
+Colby has stated that many of the people who took care of her were much older, and it led to abusive relationships.

-One day when Kerri was resting at a train station, a stranger named Emanuel who was of El Salvadorian descent recognized her from her posts on both Instagram and online and offered to help.
-Kerri told them that unless they helped with her homelessness, they could not help.
-This person then took Kerri in until she was eighteen.
-Kerri has stated in an interview, "[My friend was] completely my angel...
+On Monét X Change's podcast, Monét Talks, Colby recounted her experience with a particularly important figure in her life.
+While resting at a train station after being kicked out, a stranger of El Salvadorian descent named Manuel recognized her from her social media posts and offered to help her.
+Colby states this person took her in until she was eighteen and was pivotal in helping her finish school and find work.
+In an interview with Michelle Visage, she stated "[he was] completely my angel...
 I would not have made it."

-She moved to Los Angeles at 18 after someone hit her up on an app, ending up living in West Hollywood, California with a man who flew her to the city.
+Colby moved to Los Angeles at 18 after being messaged by a Sugar Daddy.
+She lived with him in West Hollywood for approximately one year.